fiveseven808/HueBerry_SmartSwitch/README.md

 [![Learn About the hueBerry!](http://i.imgur.com/zl9XxJq.jpg)](https://youtu.be/YTvbsL82ZcM?t=1m3s "hueBerry is awesome!")

+###### Video updated 8/13/2016 *(Outdated)*

-### Summary: Updated 8/13/2016
+## Summary: Updated 8/15/2016
-You can build a dedicated device with a Raspberry Pi to QUICKLY change between scenes and control your lights!!!
+You can build a dedicated device with a Raspberry Pi to QUICKLY change between scenes (Whole house scenes supported) and control all of your lights!!!
+No fumbling with a phone or table or PC, just spin and click like "back in da hanabada days"!

-##### Program is currently in pre-alpha
+##### Program is currently in beta as of v012
-##### No instructions at the moment.
+#### No real instructions at the moment...
+But feel free to ask questions!

 ### Bonus: